AstroNvim/AstroNvim/.github/README.md

 AstroNvim is an aesthetic and feature-rich neovim config that is extensible and easy to use with a great set of plugins
 </p>

+**_Notice:_** AstroNvim v1.4.0 has added `stable` and `nightly` update channels.
+For the time being we have kept the default update channel to `nightly` so that the behavior of AstroNvim doesn't change (this could be considered a breaking change to some).
+We are planning to make the `stable` channel the default update channel when Neovim v0.8 is released and we tag AstroNvim v2.0.0 to incorporate this "breaking" change.

 ## 🌟 Preview

 ![Preview1](https://github.com/AstroNvim/astronvim.github.io/raw/main/static/img/dashboard.png)